14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 10](https://affinatiliving.com/products/midnight-ember-apothecary-candle?variant=42406849806417)
     Availability: Available
     Price: $49.95 USD
-- [Vanilla Orchid Candle (Clearance)](https://affinatiliving.com/products/vanilla-orchid-signature-candle-copy): Vanilla Orchid Signature Candle – 10 oz Add a touch of elegance to your space with our Vanilla Orchid Signature Candle.
-Housed in a sleek 10 oz glass container, this candle is made from a high-quality soy wax blend for a clean, even burn.
-The fragrance is a delicate balance of creamy vanilla and soft floral orchid, creating a warm, sophisticated ambiance.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for elevating any room with a refined, comforting aroma that soothes and delights.
-  Updated: 2025-12-21T12:36:02Z
-  Vendor: Affinati
-  Product Type:
-  Availability: Available
-  Price: $14.95 USD
 - [Ocean Breeze Signature Candle](https://affinatiliving.com/products/ocean-breeze-signature-candle): Escape to the coast with Ocean Breeze—a refreshing fusion of marine air, driftwood, and citrus in a 10 oz clean-burning soy candle
   Updated: 2025-12-23T02:05:11Z
   Vendor: Affinati